classdojo/policies/privacy.md

 > Basically,
 >
-> ClassDojo doesn’t sell or rent your information to third-parties, and we don’t permit advertising on ClassDojo.
+> ClassDojo doesn’t sell or rent your information to third-parties, and we don’t permit targeted advertising on ClassDojo.
 We only ask you to share information with us when it can help provide you with a better ClassDojo experience.

 Will ClassDojo Share Any Information it Collects?

 First and foremost, you should know that ClassDojo does not sell or rent your (or your child’s) personal information to any third party for any purpose - including for advertising or marketing purposes.
-Third-party advertising is not permitted on ClassDojo.
+Targeted advertising is not permitted on ClassDojo.
 Furthermore, we do not share personal information with any third parties except in the limited circumstances described in this Privacy Policy:

 **Other Users You Share and Communicate with on ClassDojo**: No teacher, school leader, parent or student profiles are made available to the general public through our Service.
 Furthermore, students cannot share their account information (except their avatar) with anyone on ClassDojo.
 If you are a teacher, school leader, or a parent, you may choose to share information or content through the Service with other ClassDojo teachers, school leaders, or parents - for example, things like your account information, feedback points awarded to students you teach (if you are a teacher or school leader) or to your children (if you are a parent) or other information you share with teachers, school leaders, or parents you are messaging through ClassDojo Messaging, Class Story, or School Story or our other collaboration features.